 $15 per piano discount for households or businesses with multiple pianos, or for neighborhood friends scheduling tunings the same day.

-$10 discount for starving college students
+$10 discount for starving college students or senior citizens.

 Tuning: A full tuning includes everything needed to get a piano in tune and working, which may include a "pitch raise" and/or minor repairs, such as fixing sticky keys, misaligned hammers, and annoying buzzes.